TJBlackman/nextjs-nginx-404/README.md

 3. Host NextJS app static files on host machine instead of inside Docker container, and configure NginX to serve those files.
 I don't like this solution, as it separates the static files from the server file.
 Although, it may be more performant, it does add some complexity.
 6/10 solution.
    - I'm actually currently doing this, and it was obnoxious to set up, and also obnoxious to wrap my head around it when I came back to it 8 months later.
 4. Same as 3, but upload files to CDN instead of hosting on NginX machine.
 Same pros and cons as solution 3.
 7/10 solution.

+> Note: Serving static files froma JS server is SLOW!
+For public production applications, use a dedicated file server (CDN, NginX, etc).
+Above all, know the pros and cons of the solutions above, and choose what's best for your specific use case.